seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

 ___

-### Step 2: map over the array and use some logic to return the desired result
+### Step 2: map over the array and use some logic to return the desired results

 Ok... if you got lost in the first section you might want to take this one a bit slower...